renerocksai/real-prog-qwerty/README.md

 ![](thumb-cluster.png)

-Note that a consequence, I lack the following useless keys:
+Note that as a consequence, my keyboard lack the following useless keys:
 - Windows / Mac key
 - HOME and END keys
 - PGUP / PGDOWN keys